alfnielsen/redux-saga-area/README.md

 **Short:** `Simplified strongly typed redux`

 When defining redux actions and reducers with typescript, you often need a lot of typing for interfaces to ensure that you can use your actions, action-creators and reducers with autocompletion ect.

 redux-area tries to simplify creation of redux logic by hiding / calculating types, and thereby holding the code more clean.

 It uses the [immer](https://github.com/immerjs/immer) npm module for keeping the reducers as simple as possible.

 > You can create normal reducers if you need them

 Source: [github/redux-area](https://github.com/alfnielsen/redux-area) | [npm/redux-area](https://www.npmjs.com/package/redux-area)

 ## Example

+MyArea.ts

 ```ts
 import CreateReduxArea from 'redux-area'